 Flam Hostel & Camping

 If you are looking to visit Norway on a budget (hey, it’s possible!), you may want to find one of the hostels in Flam.
 Of course, there is also the option of booking an AirBnB.
-Flåm Hostel and Camping is located just across the river from the centre of Flåm, and is a popular pick for anyone travelling the fjords on a budget.
+Flåm Hostel and Camping is located just across the river from the centre of Flåm.
+It is a popular pick for anyone travelling the fjords on a budget.
 They even have a food truck there in the summer, which makes for a great snack if you want to avoid breaking the bank.

 Brekke Gard Hostel

 Another hostel in Flåm is the Brekke Gard Hostel, which I believe is run by the same people who run Brekke Apartments.
-They are both located a short (10-minute) walk from the train station and cruise port in Flåm, and you’ll definitely be able to find something that fits your budget when booking here.
+They are located a short (10-minute) walk from the train station and cruise port in Flåm, and you’ll definitely be able to find something that fits your budget when booking here.

 Hotels near Flam, Norway

 Of course, as Flåm is such a small village, there aren’t as many options of where to stay as you’ll find if you are travelling to a city.
 That’s why I’ve included three popular hotels near Flåm below.
 Two of them are just a short drive from the village, allowing you to access everything Flåm has to offer even if you can’t find anywhere to stay right in the middle of the village.
 The third is located along the Flåm Railway, and makes for the perfect mountain getaway – during both summer and winter!